 To successfully complete the internship, the intern must:

-Satisfy requirements for total training time of 2000 hours which includes: intake, individual counseling, emergency coverage, outreach and consultation, providing and receiving supervision, completion of at least one elective activity each semester, participation in intern seminar, research seminar, intern support meetings, peer supervision meetings, staff meetings, and other professional development activities.
+Satisfy requirements for total training time of 2000 hours which includes: same day initial appointments, individual counseling, group counseling, emergency coverage, outreach and consultation, providing and receiving supervision, completion of at least one elective activity each semester, participation in intern seminar and cultural reflections seminar, intern support meetings, peer supervision meetings, staff meetings, and other professional development activities.
 At least 25% of these hours must be earned through direct service, which includes counseling, delivering an outreach presentation, providing consultation to parents, faculty, staff, or students, providing supervision, and teaching.

 Satisfy any and all additional competency requirements of the internship, as indicated by satisfactory response to any remediation program/requirements instituted during the internship.